txt/fse16/doc/hw1.md

 ## Install Something

-The following

 Into a fresh subdirectory, download and unpack https://github.com/dotninjas/dotninjas.github.io/archive/master.zip.

-- Important note: the pathname to that directory should not have any spaces in it.
+Important note: the pathname to that directory should not have any spaces in it.

       wget https://github.com/dotninjas/dotninjas.github.io/archive/master.zip
       unzip master.zip